Understanding Payment Processing Fees

 The Three Components Explained

 - Interchange Fee: This is the largest portion of the fee, and it goes to the bank that issued the customer's card (the issuer).
+This is the price you pay for the customer's bank taking on the risk that the charge is legitimate and the customer will pay their bill.
 Interchange rates are set by the card networks (Visa, Mastercard, etc.) and are non-negotiable.

 - Assessment Fee: This is a smaller fee that goes to the card network itself (Visa, Mastercard, etc.).
+Visa and Mastercard charge this for running the network that connects all the banks.
 Like interchange fees, these are non-negotiable.

 - Processor Markup: This is the fee that your payment processor charges for their services.
+This is your processor's revenue for the software, fraud protection, support, and infrastructure you use.
 This is the only part of the fee that is negotiable.

 How Pricing Models Affect Your Fees